Anastasia-Labs/design-patterns/STAKE-VALIDATOR.md

 You can read it in any order or directly access pages relevant to your use case.
 A table of contents on the top facilitates easy navigation between sections.

+It is important to note that all types and functions will be exclusively defined in PlutusTx.
+This approach aims to establish a common foundation, especially in the context of the growing variety of languages such as Plutarch, Aiken, etc.

 ## Introduction
 In this comprehensive guide, you will discover how to strategically implement the Staking Validator design pattern to enhance your protocol's performance and introduce composability by employing the innovative "withdraw zero trick."